gitpitch/gitpitch/README.md

 <a name="purpose" />
 ## What Is GitPitch For?

-GitPitch makes it simple for GitHub developers to pitch, promote or present their GitHub projects.
+GitPitch makes it simple for GitHub developers to promote, pitch or present their GitHub projects.
 No more Keynote.
 No more PowerPoint.
 Just Markdown.
 Then Git-Commit.

 ![TERM](images/gp-terminal.png)